yotann/bcdb/docs/memodb/rest-api.md

 lots of DoS vulnerabilities.
 Do not expose the server to the Internet, unless you put it behind an encrypting, authenticating proxy.

+## Problems with the server

+- The server probably has security holes, so you should be careful not to expose it to the Internet.
+(Running it on `http://127.0.0.1:29179` should be safe, but `http://0.0.0.0:29179` is dangerous.)
+- If you're using the same machine as someone else, you need to use different port numbers (you can't both use port 29179 at the same time).
+- The server and client have some known memory leaks.
+- If you kill a worker while it's processing a job, the job will never be finished.
+(The server will keep waiting for results forever.)
+You can fix this by restarting the server.
+You'll also have to restart all the programs connected to it.
+  - Note that `alive-worker` is designed to send a result to the server even when it crashes.

 ## Overview

 ### Data formats and content negotiation